Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/05-bottom_up_rtl_kernel/doc/krnl_cbc.md

 ## Packing the Design into Vivado IP and Vitis Kernel

 One key step for the RTL kernel design for Vitis is to package the RTL design into a Vitis kernel file (XO file).
 You can utilize the RTL Kernel Wizard in the GUI to help to create the Vitis kernel.
-You can also use the IP Packager in the AMD Vivado™ Design Suite to package the design into Vivado IP, and then generate the XO file.
+You can also use the IP Packager in Vivado to package the design into Vivado IP, and then generate the XO file.
 Vivado also provides a command line flow for Vitis kernel generation, which finishes the same jobs as the GUI version.

 In this tutorial, like in the `krnl_aes` kernel case, you will use the Vivado Tcl command to finish the `krnl_cbc` IP packaging and XO file generation in batch mode.
 The complete kernel generation script for this design is in `~/krnl_cbc/pack_kernel.tcl`.
 The main steps are summarized below; refer to the details in the script.

 >**NOTE:** Each step in the script has a counterpart tool in the GUI.
-Refer to [RTL Kernels](https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/devrtlkernel.html) for GUI version IP packaging tool usage.
+Refer to [Packaging RTL Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Packaging-RTL-Kernels) for more information.

-### 1: Create the Vivado Project and Add Design Sources
+### 1: Create the Vivado project and add design sources

 First, you must create a Vivado project containing the source files.
 The script use the Tcl commands `create_project`, `add_files` and `update_compiler_order` to finish this step.
 For `krnl_cbc`, only RTL source code files are required to be added to the newly created project.